JoshuaVanStraaten/snode-interview-test/README.md

 ## Test Results

 The test results can be found within the `tests/test_results/` directory which will contain a `report.html` file.
+An example report file is located within `tests/test_results/example/`.
 To view the logs, please open the report within a browser.
 It should look like:
 ![Test Report](images/test-report.png)